camicroscope/tfjs-models/Classification Sample Models/ICIAR18_data_IRRCNN_model/README.md

 Dataset used is available [here](https://iciar2018-challenge.grand-challenge.org/Dataset/)

-The image dataset is composed of high-resolution (2040 × 1536 pixels), uncompressed, and annotated H&E stain images from the ICIAR 2018 BACH Challenge.
+The image dataset is composed of high-resolution (2048 x 1536 pixels), uncompressed, and annotated H&E stain images from the ICIAR 2018 BACH Challenge.

 Patch Size used : 128 X 128

+Image Format : RGB

+Pre-Processing : 128 X 128 patches are cropped from the complete images without any overlap.
+As there is no seperate test                            dataset 20% of the extracted patches are kept aside for testing and the rest are used for training.
+Pixel values are normalized before training.

 Sample Images :